Relationship Therapy

 Many couples avoid coming to therapy due to a sense of shame—if they need therapy, it must be because there's something wrong with them, or they couldn't make it on their own, or some other painful self-judgment.
 The reality is, most couples struggle from time to time, and therapy can make a huge difference in the outcome of these struggles.

-I like to think of couples counseling as self-care for a relationship: a good way to nourish and improve the connection, rather than a last-ditch effort to save it when it's nearly finished.
+I like to think of couple therapy as self-care for a relationship: a good way to nourish and strengthen the connection, rather than a last-ditch effort to save it when it's nearly finished.
 That being said, I've helped couples come back from the brink, and reduced conflict in very high-intensity dynamics.
 It's really never too late until someone decides it is.
 Don't wait until things are bleak to start bringing trust and communication back into your relationship.
 The supportive space of the therapy session can provide immense relief and immediate help with resolving tension and discord.

-My couples work is informed by Sue Johnson’s model, Emotionally Focused Therapy.
+My couples work is primarily informed by Sue Johnson’s model, Emotionally Focused Therapy.
 This model centers the emotional truth of each partner’s experience to bring security, safety, and trust back into the relationship.
-We step beyond the superficial content level of conflict to address the underlying process by which emotional safety is determined, restoring the couple’s ability to resolve conflicts and repair relationship ruptures on their own.
-Another influence is the Interpersonal Effectiveness skills from Dialectical Behavior Therapy (similar to Assertiveness Training in Cognitive Behavior Therapy).
-These are skills-based approaches for changing dynamics between people to help people know their goals and communicate them effectively without arousing defensiveness or conflict.
+We step beyond the content of a particular conflict to address the underlying process by which emotional safety is founded or destroyed in order to restore the couple’s ability to resolve conflicts and repair relationship ruptures on their own.

 Further reading: